This post may include affiliate links. Thank you for your support.

 Move over, lemon bars, there’s a new sweet-tart Sheriff in town!
 These Blood Orange Bars have the perfect combination of a silky, creamy, tart, custardy top and a buttery, cake-like shortbread crust.
 These easy orange squares require just 8 simple ingredients and 15 minutes of active prep time, making them the ideal impromptu dessert baking project.

-About these orange bars
+About this orange bars recipe

 These blood orange squares are every bit as tantalizing as the original lemon recipe and then some.
 Also known as blood orange dream bars, these portable mini dessert cookie pies are packed with a delightfully citrusy flavor that is seriously addicting.
 One bite, and you’ll be in dessert heaven!